Do You Get Used to Heels? Here’s How to Do It

 Store Them Properly

-To keep your heels in top condition, always store them properly.
+To keep your heel in top condition, always store them properly.
 Using shoe trees helps maintain their shape and prevent creasing.
 Alternatively, stuffing them with clean paper or cloth can also do the trick.
-Proper storage not only preserves the aesthetics but also prolongs the life of your heels.
+Proper storage not only preserves the aesthetics but also prolongs the life of your heel.

 Clean Regularly